 2. You will learn how to communicate and understand your partner

-Managing partner’s communication will resolve another problem, Kids.
-Kids suffer the most in every dysfunctional family.
 When parents argue, children absorb their behavior and make it their own, which will cause serious problems for them in life as adults.

 Learning how to communicate peacefully will help the children grow up as healthy individuals.
 It will also foster healthy communication styles within the children themselves that they will benefit from in future relationships.

 4. You will save money